 If you are allergic, then preventing the rashes from manifesting is key!
 Washing all clothes, tools and pets that have come into contact with the plant is a must, in order to prevent further contamination.

-You have probably heard of the homepathic product, Tecnu.
+You have probably heard of the homeopathic product, Tecnu.
 It is a great way to prevent any rash outbreak.
 Use on clothing, tools and pets to break-up the urushiol oil that has been transferred from the plant.
-You can also use Tecnu to wash yourself, but we personally like to use Marie’s Poison Oak Soap for the body.
+You can also use Tecnu to wash off, but we personally like to use Marie’s Poison Oak Soap for the body.
 It is all-natural and helps to pull-out any toxins and oil residue from the skin.

 2. If the Rash Appears